 - 2 400g tin lentils, drained and rinsed

 - 3-4 cups mushrooms (a mixture of types is good to give textural variety)

-- medium sweet potato or pumpkin (roughly 2 fist sized pieces), peeled and diced
+- a first sized piece of sweet potato or pumpkin, peeled and diced

 - 3 large handfuls spinach

 - 700 ml tomato pasata or a large tin of peeled tomatoes